Easy Healthy Mac and Cheese is creamy and comforting with a fraction of fat and calories. Ready in 15 minutes, in one pot!

 Ingredients for Healthy Mac and Cheese

-This healthy mac and cheese recipe requires just 8 simple ingredients, most of which are likely already in your kitchen.
+This mac and cheese recipe requires just 8 simple ingredients, most of which are likely already in your kitchen.

 Elbow macaroni, milk, butter, parmesan cheese, cheddar cheese, broth, mustard, garlic powder, salt and pepper.